PasaLab/Octopus-DF/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Octopus-DF is built on pandas, spark, and dask, you need to deploy them on your distributed environment first.
+Octopus-DF is built on Pandas, Spark, and Dask.
+You need to deploy them in your distributed environment first.
 For spark, we use [Spark on Yarn](https://spark.apache.org/docs/2.3.2/running-on-yarn.html) mode.
-For dask, we use [dask distributed](https://distributed.dask.org/en/latest/).
+For Dask, we use [dask distributed](https://distributed.dask.org/en/latest/).
 Please first check the official documentation to complete the installation and deployment.

-To optimize the secondary index, you should install redis first.
+To optimize the secondary index, you should install Redis first.
 The suggested way of installing Redis is compiling it from sources as Redis has no dependencies other than a working GCC compiler and libc.
 Please check the [redis official documentation](https://redis.io/topics/quickstart) to complete the installation and deployment.

-In order to optimize the local index, you should install plasma store first.
+To optimize the local index, you should install plasma store first.
 In stand-alone mode, install `pyarrow0.11.1` on the local machine (`pip install pyarrow==0.11.1`), and use  `plasma_store –m 1000000000 –s /tmp/plasma &` to open up memory space to store memory objects.
-The above command opens up 1g of memory space For details, please refer to [plasma official documentation](http://arrow.apache.org/docs/python/plasma.html#starting-the-plasma-store).
+The above command opens up 1g of memory space.
+For details, please refer to [official plasma documentation](http://arrow.apache.org/docs/python/plasma.html#starting-the-plasma-store).
 In cluster mode, install on each machine and start the plasma store process.

-When you install and deploy the above dependencies, you need to config Octopus-DF by edit `$HOME/.config/octopus/config.ini` file.
+When you install and deploy the above dependencies, you need to config Octopus-DF by editing  the` $HOME/.config/octopus/config.ini` file.

 The configuration example is as follows:
 ```